Ne00n/Latency-Based-DNS-Routing/README.md

 If you want to see things exploding, feel free to use the 3.1 from the debian repos

-1.1 You need also this package: pdns-backend-remote
+1.1 You need also these packages: pdns-backend-remote,curl,traceroute

 2. Add these lines to your /etc/powerdns/pdns.conf
 ```